 As a review in the Journal of Manual & Manipulative Therapy explains, the lower jaw, also known as the mandible, has two vertical extensions from each side, with a condyle at the top.
 The condyle can be many shapes and asymmetrical.
 The TMJ is formed where the condyles meet the temporal bone of the cranium.

-A fibrous disk, called the articular disc, cushions the space between these two bones and keeps them from touching, notes the Teach Me Series.
-A synovial membrane, synovial fluid, blood vessels, and nerves, as well as connective tissue are found in the area behind the articular disc.
+A fibrous disk, called the articular disc, cushions the space between these two bones and keeps them from touching.
+A synovial membrane, synovial fluid, blood vessels, and nerves, as well as connective tissue, are found in the area behind the articular disc.

 In addition, three ligaments help stabilize the joint, prevent dislocation and support the weight of the mandibular bone.